aamanrebello/Note-recording-REST-API/README.md

  2. Storage
     - *folder for each user's Notes*.
 Name is in format *<UserID>_notes*.
     - *API_Users.mdb* (database that records users, notes, archived notes and date of creation)
+ 3. Client
+    - *user-operated-client.py* (can operate the API based on inputs provided over the command line by user)
+    - *Examples* (Folder containing python examples for different API operations that can be run.)
  3. README.md.

  **REQUIREMENTS**
  -
- 1. Python 3.x (modules *pyodbc, os, shutil, flask* must be installed)
+ 1. Python 3.x (modules *pyodbc, os, shutil, flask* must be installed for API; *requests* must be installed to run the client programs).
  2. Microsoft Access (Databases are stored in 2002 - 2003 format) - can be changed to another DB engine by modifying the *dbconfig* field in *config.txt*.
 The field basically provides information to set up a pyodbc connection to the database being used - see its usage in *common_functions.py* and *modify_db.py*.